aquantumreality/Inter-IIT-CloudPhysician/README.md

 #### Planar Homography

-We used classic Computer vision techniques for warping the oblique images onto a plane.
+An inherent problem with the datasets was the oblliqueness of the monitor screens which led to issues in optical character recognition of the vitals.Therefore, we used classic Computer vision techniques for warping the oblique images onto a plane to make it easier for the OCR to recognize the vitals accuractely.

 ### Vital Extraction (YOLOv5)

 Post usage of our novel monitor segmentation model, yolov5 was leveraged to detect bounding boxes around the vitals.
-We took around 200 images from the unlabelled and 300 images from the classification dataset, manually annotated them using Roboflow and augmented those 500 images to get a dataset of 1200 images and train YOLOv5 on this dataset.
+We took around 200 images from the unlabelled and 300 images from the classification dataset, manually annotated them using Roboflow and augmented those 500 images to get a dataset of 1200 images and trained YOLOv5 on this dataset.
+Owing to different color characteristics in different monitor types, we used other features such as the presence of the

 ### OCR related work (PaddleOCR)